 3 Alignment with purpose, values and strategy

 The board was satisfied that policies, practices and behaviours within the business were aligned with the company's purpose, values and strategy.

-Providing great water for a stronger. greener and healthier North West continued talent pipeline on page 102 networks on page 55
+Providing great water for a stronger, greener and healthier North West continued with panel members.